Can I Upgrade My Motherboard and CPU Without Reinstalling Windows 10? [New Updated 2024]

 It's natural to want to upgrade laptop processor or change your PC's motherboard or CPU, especially when they start being defective or slowing down your Windows 10 computer.

-Then here comes the question: can you upgrade motherboard and CPU without reinstalling Windows 10? or Will I have to reinstall Windows if I change the motherboard and CPU?
+Then here comes the question: can you upgrade motherboard and CPU without reinstalling Windows 10? or how to install Windows after replacing motherboard?
 Why's this a concern?

 Today, most PC home and office users have no problem completing a fresh Windows 10 install.
 But it's a tedious job that they'd rather keep away.
 Besides freshly installing the operating system, one has also to configure system settings, reinstall all their key applications, and even re-transfer data removed by the clean install.
 Some programs may also need re-activating.